 You may be asked to discuss examples of your previous work and achievements.

-The examples you give should expand on, or be different from those on your original application form.
+The examples you give should expand on or be different from those on your original application form.

 Before the interview, list the skills and experience needed for the job and think what you have done that you could use as an example for each one.

-Sometimes a telephone interview is required before attending a face to face interview.
+Sometimes a telephone interview is required before attending a face-to-face interview.
 The benefit of this is that you can have your personal information and advert ready in front of you to make it easy for yourself.

 To get the feel of being interviewed over the phone, compile a list of probable questions and ask a friend to use them in a practice phone interview.
 Prepare your answers carefully (write them up in note form) using key words and phrases from your personal statement.
 Even though it may seem easier, do not attempt to write out your answers in full or they will sound scripted.